Louis Philippe I: Abdication and death (1848–1850)

-On 24 February 1848, during the February 1848 Revolution, King Louis Philippe abdicated in favour of his nine-year-old grandson, Philippe, comte de Paris.
+On 24 February 1848, during the February 1848 Revolution, King Louis Philippe abdicated in favour of his nine-year-old grandson, Philippe.
 Fearful of what had happened to the deposed Louis XVI, Louis Philippe quickly left Paris under disguise.
 He rode in an ordinary cab under the name of "Mr. Smith".
 He fled to England with his wife on board a packet boat offered to him by the British consul at Le Havre.

 The National Assembly of France initially planned to accept young Philippe as king, but the strong current of public opinion rejected that.
 On 26 February, the Second Republic was proclaimed.
 Louis Napoléon Bonaparte was elected president on 10 December 1848; on 2 December 1851, he declared himself president for life and then Emperor Napoleon III in 1852.

 Louis Philippe and his family remained in exile in Great Britain in Claremont, Surrey, though a plaque on Angel Hill, Bury St Edmunds, claims that he spent some time there, possibly due to a friendship with the Marquess of Bristol, who lived nearby at Ickworth House.
 The royal couple spent some time by the sea at St. Leonards and later at the Marquess's home in Brighton.
 Louis Philippe died at Claremont on 26 August 1850.
 He was first buried at St. Charles Borromeo Chapel in Weybridge, Surrey.
 In 1876, his remains and those of his wife were taken to France and buried at the Chapelle royale de Dreux, the Orléans family necropolis his mother had built in 1816, and which he had enlarged and embellished after her death.